itaiorr/Deep-DNA-based-storage/DeepDNA-EndocderDecoder_Git/README.md

 ## Full End-to-End Retrieval Pipeline

-To run the entire end-to-end retrieval pipeline please use the script Deep_decoding_pipeline.py
+To run the entire end-to-end retrieval pipeline, which is our main contribution, please use the script.

+Deep_decoding_pipeline.py
 ```bash
 python3 deep_decoding_pipeline.py
 ```

+A sample of a .fastq file with reads obtained from nanopore sequencing can be found in this repository.
+For the full dataset of reads please contact the authors.

 The full decoding pipeline includes the following components:
 1. Preprocessing of the reads—This includes primer trimming and preprocessing of the reads obtained from sequencing.
-This step trims unnecessary parts of the primers from the reads before passing them through the decoding pipeline.
+This step trims the unnecessary parts of the primers from the reads before passing them through the decoding pipeline.
 2. Binning algorithm - run on the reads to create the clusters.
 This step bins the obtained reads based on the indices, and the binned reads are later used as inputs the DNAformer.
 3. DNAformer - this step includes creating the inference of the DNAformer, including the margin safety mechanism.